Robinlovelace/open-gat/README.md

 interventions (e.g. Jäppinen, Toivonen, and Salonen 2013; Larsen, Patterson, and El-Geneidy 2013; Tribby and a.
 Zandbergen 2012).
-But there has been less research into digital geographic *tools*, as discussed in Section @ref(the-current-landscape), despite the fact that geographic methods must be accompanied by software and a user interface if they are to be of use in practice.
+But there has been less research into digital geographic *tools*, as discussed in Section <a href="#the-current-landscape">3</a>, despite the fact that geographic methods must be accompanied by software and a user interface if they are to be of use in practice.

 A range of data driven transport planning approaches has evolved in recent years to take advantage of new datasets and technologies.
 Large